yogihardi/paho.golang/autopaho/examples/docker/readme.md

 docker-compose logs --follow sub
 ```

-Note: Messages received by the subscriber will be written to `shared/receivedMessages` (you may want to delete the
+Note: Messages received by the subscriber will be written to `binds/sub/` if `subdemo_writeToDisk` is set to `true` in
-contents of this file from time to time!).
+`docker-compose.yml`  (you may want to delete the contents of this file from time to time!).

 To stop everything run: